Policy recommendations for securing Teams chats, groups, and files

 External access does not use Azure AD B2B user accounts and therefore does not use Conditional Access policies.

 Outside of the common policies listed above, there are Teams-specific policies that can and should be configured to manage various Teams functionalities.

 Teams and channels policies

 Teams and channels are two commonly used elements in Microsoft Teams, and there are policies you can put in place to control what users can and cannot do when using teams and channels.
 While you can create a global team, if your organization has 5000 users or less, you are likely to find it helpful to have smaller teams and channels for specific purposes, in-line with your organizational needs.

 Changing the default policy or creating custom policies would be recommended, and you can learn more about managing your policies at this link: Manage teams policies in Microsoft Teams.

 Messaging, or chat, can also be managed through the default global policy, or through custom policies, and this can help your users communicate with one another in a way that's appropriate for your organization.
 This information can be reviewed at Managing messaging policies in Teams.

 No discussion of Teams would be complete without planning and implementing policies around Teams meetings.
-Meetings are an essential component of Teams, allowing people to formally meet and present to many users at once, as well as share content relevant to the meeting.
+Meetings are an essential component of Teams, allowing people to formally meet and present to many users at once, and to share content relevant to the meeting.
 Setting the right policies for your organization around meetings is essential.

-Please review Manage meeting policies in Teams for more information.
+For more information, review Manage meeting policies in Teams.